-Today this article reflects my feelings.
+Today this article reflects my stressed out feelings.

 I have so much work to do!
 I know everyone does.
 But I do think work seems more overbearing these days.
 As you get tangled more in work, everything else loses out.
 The hoovering gets overlooked, bills might get missed (namely I forgot to pay my recycling bin bill and so they didn’t come to collect all my garden waste) and I get so tired that I fall asleep while catching up with paperwork in the evenings.
 It is just a cycle of irritating events.
 Work followed by work followed by tiredness.